visgl/deck.gl/dev-docs/roadmaps/layers-roadmap.md

-# RFC: New layers in deck.gl v.Next
+# Roadmap: New layers in deck.gl v.Next

 * **Author**: Shaojing Li
 * **Date**: May 10, 2017